 While it’s completely acceptable to sit in the toasty glass-domed car drinking Bailey’s on ice all day, at some point you’ll want to wander downstairs and out to one of the open-air vestibules.
 In Alberta, British Columbia and Washington, the weather varies greatly based on time of year and even time of day, so layers are the key.
 Depending on where you are on the journey, it might be very cold or even snowing – hello, Rockies!
 Think about bringing multiple layering pieces you can doff and don with ease – scarves, hats, zip-up sweaters and a coat.
 Fingerless gloves are super helpful if you’re using a touchscreen device to snap photos outdoors.

 The train is no place for heels, especially if you’re going up and down the stairs and taking photos outside in the vestibule.
-Ballet flats, sturdy-soled boots and tennis shoes are the way to go.
+Sturdy-soled boots and tennis shoes are a good way to go.
+I LOVE anything from The Walking Company.
+I have THREE pairs of their boots – I barely take them off in the winter.
+I also love Tieks.
+Fabulous, luxurious, foldable, Italian leather ballet flats – they look great and are super comfy!

 I always pack emergency snacks when I travel just in case, but that’s because I’m usually traveling on airplanes, and I’m usually delayed, for hours, with no granola bars to tide me over.
 You won’t have a chance to get hungry or thirsty, especially in GoldLeaf Service.
 The Rocky Mountaineer’s onboard chefs will handle every tasty nibble during the journey, so please, leave your snacks at home!